 The Cabinet card was the style of photograph which was universally adopted for photographic portraiture in 1866 to the 1890’s.
 It consisted of a thin photograph that was generally mounted on cards measuring 4¼ by 6½ inches.

-“There seems to be no demand for these in Blackpool”, said the Gazette in July 1898 when the first picture postcards went on sale in the resort
+“There seems to be no demand for these in Blackpool”, said the Gazette in July 1898 when the first picture postcards went on sale in Blackpool.

-Then in November 1899, after much lobbying by the postcard trade led by Raphael Tuck & Sons, the Post Office relented and allowed the Continental size, 5.5″ x 3.5″, to be posted in this country
+Then in November 1899, after much lobbying by the postcard trade led by Raphael Tuck & Sons, the Post Office relented and allowed the Continental size, 5.5″ x 3.5″, to be posted.

 A recent publication full of superb old pictures of Blackpool